Full course description

 - Leave this training more able to serve pregnant, birthing, and postpartum people who have a history of childhood sexual abuse and/or other trauma

 Certificates of completion are issued only to students present for the entire session and who complete all required work before the end of the workshop.
+For those participants with "on-call" schedules, we highly recommend scheduling back-up coverage, if possible, so you can be full present and participate.

 When Survivors Give Birth: Understanding and Healing the Effects of Early Sexual Abuse on the Childbearing Woman by Penny Simkin, PT, CCE, CD(DONA), and Phyllis Klaus, MFT, LMSW